Skip to content

 Mechanism of Action

-Tixel utilizes a fractional thermomechanical system to deliver treatment by directly conducting heat to the soft tissues of the ocular adnexa (the eyelids).
-The system comprises a handpiece, connected by a cord to a console, that applies a therapeutic titanium tip (Figure 4).
+Tixel utilizes a fractional thermomechanical system to deliver treatment by directly conducting heat to the soft tissues of the eyelids.
+The system comprises a hand piece, connected by a cord to a console, that makes a heated therapeutic titanium tip superficially come into contact with the skin of the eyelid (Figure 4).

-The tip, affixed to the distal end of the handpiece, consists of a gold-plated copper base enclosed by a thin-walled titanium alloy cover.
-The handpiece itself features a precise motion system, driven by a low-inertia linear motor and controlled by a digital signal processor, which enables pre-setting the duration of skin contact.
+The tip, affixed to the distal end of the hand piece, consists of a gold-plated copper base enclosed by a thin-walled titanium alloy cover.
+The hand piece itself features a precise motion system, driven by a low-inertia linear motor and controlled by a digital signal processor.

 Tip Design and Thermal Mechanism